seed-rs/seed-rs.org/crate/guides/0.6.0/quickstart.md

 }
 ```

-For a truly minimimal example, see [lib.rs in the quickstart repo](https://github.com/seed-rs/seed-quickstart/blob/master/src/lib.rs)
+For a truly minimal example, see [lib.rs in the quickstart repo](https://github.com/seed-rs/seed-quickstart/blob/master/src/lib.rs)

 ## Building and running